s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 I have also noticed that there are more complex architectures from different papers.
 Such as the GFNetPyramid architecture from [1] and the architecture with Dynamic Filter Former (DFFormer) from [3].
 But these architectures takes much more time to train.
 I will try these models after submitting the report.

 ### **Loss function**
 I applied to different loss functions in training.
-Below are the details of the two loss function.
+Below are the details of the two loss functions.

 - Loss function 1: Standard Cross Entropy
 This loss function is PyTorch's default classification loss that directly maximizes true class probability.
 The loss $L_n$ is calculated as below: